pycontribs/jira/docs/contributing.rst

 We utilise Docker in order to generate a test Jira Server instance.

-This can be run manually, or automated using VS Code Dev Containers.
+This can be run manually, or automated using VS Code Dev Containers:

-Open the folder of the repository with VS Code and ensure you have Docker running and the ``ms-azuretools.vscode-docker`` and ``ms-vscode-remote.remote-containers`` extensions installed.
+#.
+Open the folder of the repository with VS Code
+#.
+Ensure you have Docker running
+#.
+Ensure you have the ``ms-azuretools.vscode-docker`` and ``ms-vscode-remote.remote-containers``
+   extensions installed.
+#.
 You should be able to do ``View >> Command Palette`` (or equivalent) and search for:
    ``Remote-containers: Rebuild and Reopen in container``.

 This will use the ``.devcontainer\Dockerfile`` as a base image with configurations dictated by ``.devcontainer\devcontainer.json``.

 ..
 TIP::
   The Docker extension can be used to monitor the progress of the Jira server build, it takes a while!
+The tests will only run once the server is up and reachable on: http://localhost:2990/jira

 Running Tests